Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The `VPC` will create two subnets.
 - [ ] The `VPC` will create one internet gateway and attach it to `VPC`.
 - [ ] The `VPC` will launch one NAT instance with an elastic IP.

+### A company has an application that uses a scheduled AWS Lambda function to retrieve datasets from external sources over the internet.
+The function is not associated with a `VPC`.
+The company is modifying the application to store the information that the Lambda function retrieves on an Amazon RDS DB instance in a private subnet.
+The `VPC` has two public subnets and two private subnets.
+A SysOps administrator must deploy a solution that allows the Lambda function to access the new database and continue to access the internet.
+Which solution meets these requirements?

+- [ ] Create a new Lambda function with `VPC` access and an Elastic IP address.
+Attach the function to public subnets in two Availability Zones.
+Associate a security group with the Elastic IP address.
+Configure the security group outbound rules to allow Lambda to access the required resources.
+- [ ] Create a new Lambda function with `VPC` access and two public IP addresses.
+Attach the function to public subnets in the same Availability Zones that the database uses.
+Associate a security group with the function.
+Configure the security group inbound rules to allow Lambda to access the required resources.
+- [x] Reconfigure the Lambda function for `VPC` access.
+Add `NAT` gateways to the public subnets in the VPAdd route table entries in the private subnets to route through the `NAT` gateways to the internet.
+Attach the function to the private subnets that support the database.
+Associate a security group with the function.
+Configure the security group outbound rules to allow Lambda to access the internet.
+- [ ] Reconfigure the Lambda function for `VPC` access.
+Attach the function to the private subnets.
+Add route table entries in the private subnets to route through the internet gateway to the internet.
+Associate a security group with the subnets.
+Configure the security group inbound rules to allow Lambda to access the required resources through the internet gateway.

+### A user has created a `VPC` with public and private subnets using the `VPC` wizard.
+The `VPC` has `CIDR` `20.0.0.0/16`.
+The private subnet uses `CIDR` `20.0.0.0/24`.
+The `NAT` instance ID is `i-a12345`.
+Which of the below mentioned entries are required in the main route table attached with the private subnet to allow instances to connect with the internet?

+- [x] Destination: `0.0.0.0/0` and Target: `i-a12345`.
+- [ ] Destination: `20.0.0.0/0` and Target: `80`.
+- [ ] Destination: `20.0.0.0/0` and Target: `i-a12345`.
+- [ ] Destination: `20.0.0.0/24` and Target: `i-a12345`.

+### A user has created a `VPC` with public and private subnets using the `VPC` wizard.
+Which of the below mentioned statements is true in this scenario?

+- [ ] The AWS `VPC` will automatically create a `NAT` instance with the micro size.
+- [x] `VPC` bounds the main route table with a private subnet and a custom route table with a public subnet.
+- [ ] The user has to manually create a `NAT` instance.
+- [ ] `VPC` bounds the main route table with a public subnet and a custom route table with a private subnet.

+### A user has created a `VPC` with public and private subnets using the `VPC` Wizard.
+The `VPC` has `CIDR` `20.0.0.0/16`.
+The private subnet uses `CIDR` `20.0.0.0/24`.
+Which of the below mentioned entries are required in the main route table to allow the instances in `VPC` to communicate with each other?

+- [ ] Destination: `20.0.0.0/24` and Target: `VPC`.
+- [x] Destination: `20.0.0.0/16` and Target: `Local`.
+- [ ] Destination: `20.0.0.0/0` and Target: `ALL`.
+- [ ] Destination: `20.0.0.0/24` and Target: `Local`.

+### A user has created a `VPC` with public and private subnets using the `VPC` wizard.
+The user has not launched any instance manually and is trying to delete the `VPC`.
+What will happen in this scenario?

+- [ ] It will not allow to delete the `VPC` as it has subnets with route tables.
+- [ ] It will not allow to delete the `VPC` since it has a running route instance.
+- [ ] It will terminate the `VPC` along with all the instances launched by the wizard.
+- [x] It will not allow to delete the `VPC` since it has a running `NAT` instance.